SpotlightData/nanowire-extensions/docs/components/DatePicker.md

 ### About

-A wrapper for ant designs `RangePicker`
+A wrapper for ant design's `RangePicker`

 ### Parameters